Miaoyanchen/zhaoxiangding_deep.RL/docs/index.md

 -   DQN implements convolutional neural network as an approximator for the target values
 -   Perform experience replay to remove correlations and stores the agent's experiences in a replay memory
 -   Minimize the mean square error between Q-network and Q-learning target
--   The algorithm uses stochastic gradient descent to update the weights
+-   The algorithm uses RMSProp with stochastic gradient descent to update the weights
 -   The DQN was tested on 49 Atari 2600 games, and it outperforms other reinforcement learning algorithms